 Interview by Joe Delon, February 10th 2020

-The fifth mix on our series comes from Ukrainian artist and good friend Brother G. Since he came to Portugal to live we’ve had the privilege of befriending him and getting to know more about his music, with one of the next records on the label coming from him.
+The fifth mix on our series comes from Ukrainian artist and good friend Brother G. Since he came to Portugal to live we’ve had the privilege of befriending him and getting to know more about his music, and one of the next records on Carpet & Snares is his own Medicines EP.
 Tune in to one hour of groove-laden house and flawless mixing, and read the Q&A below to get know more about the artist.

 Q: Your mix for us is very classily mixed – tight and sustained from start to finish.
 When did you learn to mix and how has your style changed over the years, if at all?